 This Neighborhood has the highest concentration of boutique shops and on-trend restaurants, and is also in great proximity to the iconic Painted Ladies of Alamo Square.
 If you can only shop in one area, this is it.
 I've marked all the best places on this map, but highlights include, Aether, Azalea and Paolo.
-For lunch, I'd steer you to Souvla for great Greek rotisserie meats.

 The Cavalier / website